ALL Metrics

 The average crystal size of silver oxide nanocrystals was also calculated, and the average crystal size was 80.6 nm.

-Figure 2.
+Figure 3.
 Scanning electron microscope image; (a) at 60.00 kx, (b) at 80.00 kx.

-From Figure 2b which is obtained using 80.00 kx magnification, which shows fine details, allowing us to determine the diameters of these particles, we notice that the diameters of the nanoparticles range between 55.84 and 82.17 nm.
+From Figure 3b which is obtained using 80.00 kx magnification, which shows fine details, allowing us to determine the diameters of these particles, we notice that the diameters of the nanoparticles range between 55.84 and 82.17 nm.
 These sizes are suitable for medical and environmental applications.
 Nanoparticles of this size have a large surface area relative to their volume, which increases their interaction with other molecules, allowing them to easily bind drugs or biosensors.
 It also increases their ability to absorb contaminants or catalyze chemical reactions.
-Furthermore, particles smaller than ~100 nanometers can easily enter cells without being quickly eliminated from the body, which is important for drug delivery.13
+Furthermore, particles smaller than ~100 nanometers can easily enter cells without being quickly eliminated from the body, which is important for drug delivery.18

 After studying the structural properties of silver oxide nanoparticles produced by the Green Synthesis method, the effect of these manufactured particles on two types of bacteria, namely Pseudomonas aeruginosa and Streptococci, was studied.

 Different concentrations were used for the prepared samples, and these concentrations were 60%, 80%, and 100%.
 When using all the mentioned concentrations separately, an antibacterial effect against Pseudomonas aeruginosa and Streptococci was appeared.
-The diameter of the inhibition zone ranged between 14.5 mm and 23 mm, as shown in Figure 3 using of samples prepared from silver oxide nanoparticles against Pseudomonas aeruginosa bacteria.
-The diameters of the inhibition zones ranged from 14.5 mm at a concentration of 60% to 18 mm at a concentration of 100%, as shown in Table 2.
-This means diameter of inhibition zone increases with increasing concentration.14,15
+The diameter of the inhibition zone ranged between 14.5 mm and 23 mm, as shown in Figure 3.
+The plant extract was used as a negative control, a crucial step in the green synthesis studies, to ensure that the biological activity was not attributable to the extract's components themselves.
+The extract showed no inhibition zone under the same testing conditions.
+See Figure 4.

 Table 2.
 Diameter of inhibition zone of AgO nanoparticles.